deprilula28/rust-gradle-plugin/README.md

   group 'example'
   description 'Builds the project as a Rust crate.'

-  //This also supports some of the flags
+  // This also supports some of the flags
-  //used by cargo.
+  // used by cargo...
   release = true
   quiet = true
+  // When run, this would call "cargo build --release --quiet".
 }
 ```